On the Wasserstein Geodesic Principal Component Analysis of probability measures: Abstract

 \section{Abstract}

-This paper focuses on Geodesic Principal Component Analysis (GPCA) on a collection of probability distributions using the Otto-Wasserstein geometry.
+\textbf{On the Wasserstein Geodesic Principal Component Analysis of probability measures} This paper focuses on Geodesic Principal Component Analysis (GPCA) on a collection of probability distributions using the Otto-Wasserstein geometry.
 The goal is to identify geodesic curves in the space of probability measures that best capture the modes of variation of the underlying dataset.
-We first address the case of a collection of Gaussian distributions, and show how to lift the computations in the space of invertible linear maps.
+We first address the case of a collection of Gaussian distributions, and show how to lift the computations to the space of invertible linear maps.
 For the more general setting of absolutely continuous probability measures, we leverage a novel approach to parameterizing geodesics in Wasserstein space with neural networks.
 Finally, we compare to classical tangent PCA through various examples and provide illustrations on real-world datasets.